joelSurfleet/Portfolio/README.md

 The folder CFD has some screenshots of the CPSS injector that I ran to investigate the mass flow rate between the holes and calculate the plume length.

 The folder Aero 355 Midterm has the code I used to answer the questions on a midterm for my space environments class.

+The folder MGA has a tool to calculate the mass growth allowance of a sattelite based on the design maturity of its subsystems